unlaunch/documentation/_docs/sdks/client-vs-server-side-sdks.md

 Server-side SDKs are designed to be used in server-side applications such as web servers and backend services that you run on your own servers.

-Server-side SDKs are optimized to be used multi-user and secure environments.
+Server-side SDKs are optimized to be used in multi-user and secure environments.

 ## Differences between Client-side and Server-side SDKs